Latest Artificial Superintelligence Alliance (FET) News Update

 TLDR

-Here's what's coming for the Artificial Superintelligence Alliance (FET):
+Here's what's coming for the Artificial Superintelligence Alliance:

-2. ASI:Create Open Beta (2026) – Broader access to the platform for deploying and managing autonomous AI agents.
+1. ASI:Create Open Beta (2026) – Public release of the platform for building and scaling decentralized AI agents.

-3. ASI Mainnet Launch (Late 2026 / Early 2027) – Full deployment of the unified ASI blockchain, completing the merger's technical integration.
+3. ASI Chain Mainnet Launch (Late 2026/Early 2027) – Full launch of the new network, aiming to consolidate the ecosystem.

 Deep Dive